Diversity and Inclusion

 • Potluck

-• Book Club
+• Book club

-• Movie Night
+• Movie night

 volleyball group

-Diversity Initiatives at Stony Brook University:
+Diversity Initiatives at Stony Brook University

-We are fortunate to be part of a large university, where diversity and inclusion are a top priority, as stated by Judith Brown Clarke, PhD, Chief Diversity Officer: "Stony Brook University is fully committed to providing a just, equitable, and humane campus community through our service, activism, and pedagogy in both individual and collaborative efforts."
-SUNY Stony Brook has demonstrated its commitment to Diversity, Equity, and Inclusion (DEI) through:
+We are fortunate to be part of a large university, where diversity and inclusion are a top priority, as stated by Judith Brown Clarke, PhD, Chief Diversity Officer: said, "Stony Brook University is fully committed to providing a just, equitable, and humane campus community through our service, activism, and pedagogy in both individual and collaborative efforts."
+SUNY Stony Brook has demonstrated it's commitment to Diversity, Equity, and Inclusion (DEI) through: